arichiardi/fc4-framework/docs/manual/textual_notation.md

-# 2. The Textual Notation « The FC4 Methodology
+# 2. The Textual Notation « FC4 User Manual

 We have a few key requirements for our textual notation: